aws-solutions/content-localization-on-aws/README.md

 # COST

 You are responsible for the cost of the AWS services used while running this application.
-The primary cost factors are from using Amazon Rekognition, Amazon Transcribe, Amazon Translate, Amazon Comprehend, Amazon Polly and Amazon Elasticsearch Service (Amazon ES).
+The primary cost factors are from using Amazon Rekognition, Amazon Transcribe, Amazon Translate, Amazon Comprehend, Amazon Polly and Amazon OpenSearch Service (successor to Amazon Elasticsearch Service).
 With all services enabled, Videos cost about $0.50 per minute to process, but can vary between $0.10 per minute and $0.60 per minute depending on the video content and the types of analysis enabled in the application.
 The default workflow for Content Localization only enables Amazon Transcribe, Amazon Translate, Amazon Comprehend, and Amazon Polly.
 Data storage and Amazon ES will cost approximately ***$10.00 per day*** regardless of the quantity or type of video content.

 After a video is uploaded into the solution, the costs for processing are a one-time expense.
 However, data storage costs occur daily.